 8. Nikšić to Lukavica (M3, E762)

 Driving through Niksic as you enter the region of Zupa, the city streets quickly change to rural life and family farms.
 As you wind your way up Lukavica, the rocky terrain sprawls in all directions.
 Then on the top of the mountain, a fairy tale world opens up.
 Besides the grassy terrain between the rocky areas, you also will see the glacial lake, Kaptenavo Jezero.
+Welcome to one of the most scenic roads in Montenegro.

 Road notes: The road to Lukavica is fine, but on the plateau it is a rocky road.
 Many of the rocks are large making it difficult for a low-clearance vehicle to pass.
 A good option is to park the car on the side of the road and make it into a casual hike out to Kapetanovo Jezero.